 - Higher Degree by Research - Eligibility and How to Apply

 Applicants must be acceptable as candidates for a PhD (or MPhil) degree at the University of Adelaide or Charles Sturt University.
-Students must have a high level Honours or Masters qualification or equivalent in a relevant field: plant science/biology/physiology, viticulture, biochemistry, molecular biology, genetics, biotechnology, organic/analytical chemistry, microbiology, oenology, food science or chemistry-related discipline (e.g., grape and wine chemistry, flavour chemistry, sensory science, (bio)analytical chemistry), chemical engineering.
+Students must meet a minimum English language proficiency and have a high level Honours or Masters qualification (or equivalent) in a relevant field: plant science/biology/physiology, viticulture, biochemistry, molecular biology, genetics, biotechnology, organic/analytical chemistry, microbiology, oenology, food science or chemistry-related discipline (e.g., grape and wine chemistry, flavour chemistry, sensory science, (bio)analytical chemistry), chemical engineering.

 International applicants are encouraged and those of sufficient merit will additionally be eligible for a tuition fee waiver scholarship.